Frequently Asked Questions

 - 10. The brine is overflowing into the moat and making a mess on my kitchen counter.
 What should I do?

 This usually happens with vegetables that contain a lot of water, such as fresh cabbage.
 Simply remove Kraut Source, pour off any excess brine, and replace the unit again.
 Rinse the moat and fill with water (not brine).
+To help catch excess brine, we recommend putting the jar on a shallow dish or plate before fermenting.

 To prevent overflow: